Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

-To the best of our knowledge, all previous works on the COCO problem, including \citet{sinha2024optimal, guo2022online, cao2018online, neely2017online}, make the following strong assumption on the choice of the constraint functions: \begin{assumption}[The Common Feasibility Assumption] There exists a single action $x^\star \in \mathcal{X}$ which satisfies every constraints, \emph{i.e.,} $g_t(x^\star) \leq 0, \forall t \geq 1. $ \end{assumption} The common feasibility assumption is substantially restrictive as it limits the capability of the adversary in choosing the constraint functions.
+To the best of our knowledge, all previous works on the COCO problem, including \citet{sinha2024optimal, guo2022online, cao2018online, neely2017online}, make the following strong assumption on the choice of the constraint functions: \begin{assumption}[Common Feasibility] There exists a fixed action $x^\star \in \mathcal{X}$ which satisfies every constraints, \emph{i.e.,} $g_t(x^\star) \leq 0, \forall t \geq 1. $ \end{assumption} The common feasibility assumption is substantially restrictive as it limits the flexibility of the adversary in choosing the constraint functions.
 In practice, if the environment is rapidly varying with time, this assumption may no longer hold and hence, the theoretical guarantees derived under this assumption become vacuous.
+Dropping Assumption \ref{com-feas} fundamentally changes the nature of the problem.
+In particular, in the absence of a single action that satisfies all constraints simultaneously, static regret is no longer a meaningful performance metric.

-In this paper, we remove Assumption \ref{com-feas} altogether and focus on the stronger objective of guaranteeing universal dynamic regret bounds against \emph{any} feasible comparator sequence.
-Dynamic regret generalizes the classic static regret performance metric.
-While the static regret metric compares the performance of an online algorithm using a fixed benchmark, in dynamic regret, we measure the online algorithm's performance against a class of time-varying benchmark/comparator sequences.
-Two different variants of dynamic regret metrics are widely studied in the literature - the more conservative \emph{worst-case} dynamic regret and the more general \emph{universal} dynamic regret.
-This goal is technically challenging as, unlike previous works focusing on worst-case dynamic regret, where the path-length of the comparator sequence can be well-estimated (\emph{e.g.,} using the doubling trick), minimizing universal dynamic regret requires algorithms which are oblivious to the comparator path-length.
+In this paper, we drop Assumption \ref{com-feas} altogether and focus on the stronger objective of guaranteeing universal dynamic regret bounds against \emph{any} feasible comparator sequence.
+Dynamic regret generalizes the classic static regret metric.
+While static regret compares the performance of an online algorithm with a \emph{fixed} benchmark, in dynamic regret, we measure the online algorithm's performance against a class of time-varying benchmark sequences.
+Two different variants of dynamic regret metrics are widely studied in the literature - the more conservative \emph{worst-case} dynamic regret and the more flexible \emph{universal} dynamic regret.
+Guaranteeing universal dynamic regret bounds is technically more challenging as, unlike worst-case dynamic regret, where the path-length of the comparator sequence can be estimated (\emph{e.g.,} using the doubling trick), minimizing universal dynamic regret requires designing algorithms which are oblivious to the comparator path-length.
+See Section \ref{statement} for details.

-We reduce the constrained optimization problem to an unconstrained optimization problem and derive universal dynamic regret and CCV bounds.
-Specifically, both of our algorithms follow the general template given by Algorithm \ref{COCOAlgogen}.
-They only differ in the way the surrogate costs are constructed and the specific choice of the OCO subroutines used to minimize the surrogate costs.
+In this paper, we propose a general framework, given by Algorithm \ref{COCOAlgogen}, that reduces the constrained online optimization problem to the standard OCO problem.
+COCO algorithms constructed within this framework only differ in the way the surrogate costs are constructed and the choice of the OCO subroutines used to minimize the surrogate cost functions.